 - Failing to advise on allowances and exemptions available to mitigate tax

-- Failing to detect and report fraud as part of a company audit
+- Failing to detect and report incidents of fraud as part of a company audit

 - Failing to identify accounting irregularities as part of a share purchase valuation

 - Failing to correctly value the goodwill of a business